pauloddr/fightron-three-client/README.md

 var client = new ThreeClient(document.getElementById('id-of-canvas-element'))
 ```

-The element doesn't need to have CSS styles.
-The client instance will style it automatically:
+The client instance will automatically style the canvas element to fill its container.

-* Fills the container, always keeping a 16/9 aspect ratio.
-  * Unfilled areas will show the page's background.
-Those are not handled by the client.
-* Minimum width of 1024 and minimum height of 576 pixels.